Ghini/ghini.desktop/doc/searching.rst

 and return all the results that match either of these strings.
 If you want to search for Block 10 as one whole string then you should quote the string like ``"Block 10"``.

+.. admonition:: ×

+                Primary Keys

+                A species epithet means very little without the corresponding genus, likewise a plant code is unique only within the accession to which the plant belongs.

+                In database theory terminology, epithet and code are not primary keys for respectively species and planting.

+                Search by value works this around and you can find plantings by their complete planting code, which includes the accession code.
+For species, we have introduced the **binomial search**.

 Search by Expression